LylaAtta123/intersession_data_2023/README.md

 This course will be conducted using the R statistical programming language but no prior experience in R required.
 Students experienced in other programming languages are welcome to use them.

-COURSE GOALS
+### Course Goals
 By the end of this course students should be able to:
-●	Evaluate data visualizations for saliency using design principles ●	Formulate research questions to generate new knowledge given data ●	Organize data for exploratory and explanatory data analyses ●	Produce data visualizations in R
+- Evaluate data visualizations for saliency using design principles
+- Formulate research questions and generate new knowledge given data
+- Clean and organize data for exploratory and explanatory data analyses
+- Produce data visualizations in R (or other programming language)
-●	Troubleshoot coding issues
+- Troubleshoot programming issues
-●	Utilize GitHub for computational collaborations
+- Utilize GitHub for computational collaborations

+### Contact Instructors
+Lyla Atta: lylaatta@jhmi.edu
+Kalen Clifton: kclifo2@jh.edu

+### Acknowledgements
+This course is inspired by the [Genomic Data Visualization](https://jef.works/genomic-data-visualization-2022/) course designed by Prof. Jean Fan in JHU BME.

+Further acknowledgements to be added.